 After the traditional lending institutions faced huge regulations, they paved the way for alternative lenders.
 This industry has experienced tremendous growth rates and it has been a blessing for most startup owners as well as individual borrowers.

 The term alternative lender is used to refer to other financial providers that operate as non-conventional finance providers.
 This industry is teeming with financial products that are designed to address the current market needs.
 Most importantly, it focuses on a market segment that had been neglected by traditional lenders.
-Since there are many options to choose from, it is quite crucial that you understand the players.
+Since there are many options to choose from like the ones that have compared loans using a soft search facility, it is quite crucial that you understand the players.

 P2P lending can be loosely defined as a financing option that takes place between peers in the absence of a conventional financial provider.
 The amount you can borrow is small and the average is about $30,000 with loan guaranteed terms ranging from one to five years.